Mannequin: Medical education

-Anatomical models such as ivory manikins were used by doctors in the 17th-century to study medical anatomy and as a teaching aid for pregnancy and childbirth.
+Anatomical models such as ivory manikins were used by doctors in the 17th century to study medical anatomy and as a teaching aid for pregnancy and childbirth.
 Each figure could be opened up to reveal internal organs and sometimes fetuses.
 There are only 180 known surviving ancient medical manikins worldwide.

-Today, medical simulation mannequins, models or related artefacts such as SimMan, the Transparent Anatomical Manikin or Harvey are widely used in medical education.
-These are sometimes also referred to as virtual patients.
+Today, medical simulation manikins, models or related artefacts such as SimMan, the Transparent Anatomical Manikin or Harvey are widely used in medical education.
 The term manikin refers exclusively to these types of models, though mannequin is often also used.

 In first aid courses, manikins may be used to demonstrate methods of giving first aid (e.g., resuscitation).
-Fire and coastguard services use mannequins to practice life-saving procedures.
-The mannequins have similar weight distribution to a human.
-Special obese mannequins and horse mannequins have also been made for similar purposes.
+Fire and coastguard services use manikins to practice life-saving procedures.
+The manikins have similar weight distribution to a human.
+Special obese manikins and horse manikins have also been made for similar purposes.

-Over-reliance on mass-produced mannequins has been criticized for teaching medical students a hypothetical "average" that does not help them identify or understand the significant amount of normal variation seen in the real world.
+Over-reliance on mass-produced manikins has been criticized for teaching medical students a hypothetical "average" that does not help them identify or understand the significant amount of normal variation seen in the real world.